 Defendant admitted that he had eight marijuana cigarettes in his possession at the time of his arrest, but testified that he used them for relief from pain and nausea caused by his Lyme disease.
 Defendant offered the testimony of Dr. Ray Breitenbach, who had been treating defendant for nine years.
 Breitenbach testified that defendant has chronic Lyme disease, which causes symptoms such chronic severe pain, arthralgia, fatigue, and malaise.
-Breitenbach stated his opinion that defendant is "likely to receive therapeutic benefit from the medical use of marijuana."
+Breitenbach stated his opinion that defendant is "likely to receive therapeutic . . . benefit from the medical use of marijuana."
 This opinion was memorialized in a document signed by Breitenbach on June 9, 2009.
 Breitenbach testified that, in his opinion, defendant would have been eligible to use marijuana on April 6, 2009.
-He further testified that it would have been reasonable for defendant to use two grams or less per day to treat his Lyme disease, that defendant's possession of one and a half ounces would be "very reasonable," and that his possession of 2 ounces would not be unreasonable.
+He further testified that it would have been reasonable for defendant to use two grams or less per day to treat his Lyme disease, that defendant's possession of 11⁄2 ounces would be "very reasonable," and that his possession of 2 ounces would not be unreasonable.

-Defendant requested that Breitenbach authorize medical marijuana on April 12, 2009, after the law permitting medical use became effective.
-Breitenbach testified that he and defendant had previously discussed the potential for defendant to use medical marijuana, but that defendant did not make his actual request until April 12, 2009.
-According to defendant, he had an appointment with Breitenbach on July 14, 2008, during which they discussed the upcoming vote on the use of medical marijuana, and Breitenbach indicated to defendant that he would support defendant using medical marijuana.
+Defendant requested that Breitenbach authorize medical use of marijuana on April 12, 2009, after the law permitting medical use became effective.
+Breitenbach testified that he and defendant had previously discussed the potential for defendant to use marijuana for medical purposes, but that defendant did not make his actual request until April 12, 2009.
+According to defendant, he had an appointment with Breitenbach on July 14, 2008, during which they discussed the upcoming vote on the medical use of marijuana, and Breitenbach indicated to defendant that he would support defendant using medical marijuana for medical purposes.